- Any student currently enrolled at Temple University or our partner institutions can participate.

 How you should submit

-- Attach the graphic and the description as separate files to a single email message with the subject line “Entry for Analytics Challenge”.
+- Attach the graphic and the description as separate files to a single email message with the subject “Entry for Analytics Challenge”.

 What happens after you submit